 A. Data tables include markup (e.g. tags or styles) that identifies row and column headers in a manner that is compatible with assistive technology (or are rendered by an application such as a browser, media player, or reader that offers this functionality).
-N/A Additional Information: Google Chrome and NVDA.
-No tables found in the material, but there were some issues worth noting: first block of code in Section 10.1.5 ("State") is treated incorrectly as a table.
-Section 14.1 is considered the first row of a 41-row table.
-A block of cod
+Pass Additional Information: 6/6 tables were read properly in the textbook.
+The tables were read aloud row by row and column by column depending on how you used the keyboard shortcuts.
+These tables can be found in 3.4, 5.5, 6.4, and 6.8.